spark423/pldi2025-artifact/README.md

 Artifact for the PLDI 2025 paper "Correctly Rounded Math Libraries Without Worrying about the Application’s Rounding Mode"
 ---

 ## Abstract:

-We present the artifact for our PLDI 2025 paper, "Correctly Rounded Math Libraries Without Worrying about the Application’s Rounding Mode".
+We present the artifact for our PLDI 2025 paper, "Correctly Rounded Math Libraries Without Worrying about the Application␙s Rounding Mode".
 We describe the list of claims made by the paper, the installation instructions, and evaluation instructions.
 To ease the installation effort, we provide a docker image with all required